This section gives an overview of the various features of Desktop, including the different set of drawers and bars.

 Add dropdown menu in your Project or you can drag and drop the files into the

-If you place files in the Project folder, e.g. with your file manager or from the command line, Desktop will pick them up and display them in this section.
+If you place files in the Project folder, e.g. with your file manager or from the command line, Desktop picks them up and display them in this section.

 The dropdown menu lets you filter your added files and folders by name, size, date of creation, date of last modification, or date it was last opened.